Dangerous Goods

 Highlights

-ADR Multilateral agreements: Poland signed M347 on Carriage of monkeypox virus
+ADR Multilateral agreements: Iceland signed M347 on the carriage of monkeypox virus

 3 January 2023